Stryfe: Powers and abilities

-Stryfe is a clone of the mutant Cable and, as a result, possesses Cable's natural vast psionic abilities of telepathy and telekinesis.
-However, these abilities are far more powerful than the ones Cable has generally displayed in the main continuity, sufficient to block the use of Cyclops and Jean Grey's superhuman powers.
+Stryfe is a clone of the mutant Cable and, as a result, possesses Cable's abilities of telepathy and telekinesis.
+However, these abilities are far more powerful than the ones Cable has generally displayed, sufficient to block the use of Cyclops and Jean Grey's superhuman powers.
 This is because Stryfe was never infected with Apocalypse's techno-organic virus like Cable was.
 Therefore, he does not have to constantly expend his abilities to keep the virus from consuming his body, which apparently was a huge drain on Cable's capabilities.
 Stryfe can use his psionic abilities in a variety of ways such as moving large objects with his mind, reading minds, mind control, telepathically negating and activating the use of other's powers, telepathic camouflage, telekinetic flight, telekinetic force fields, mind transference and telekinetic blasts.
 Stryfe also has far more control over his massive psionic abilities than Cable or Nate Grey, apparently from having a whole lifetime of experience of learning how to use his powers which his alternate counterparts never had.
 Stryfe also possessed other abilities through genetic manipulation similar to those that Cable achieved through cybernetic augmentation, including superhuman strength and durability.

-Stryfe wears battle armor of unknown composition that is highly impervious to damage.
-He has been known to wield a blade capable of harming Apocalypse.
-He has used various advanced weaponry and technology from the 39th century of his alternate future, including his time-vortex field generator.
+Stryfe wears battle armor that is highly impervious to damage.
+He has used various advanced weaponry and technology from the 39th century of his alternate future.

-Stryfe has received extensive training in military combat techniques and the martial arts, and is a master marksman with firearms.
-He is a cunning terrorist strategist.